yiyuma/technical-tutorials/Java/Java.md

 ## Regular Expression (Regex)
 Regular expression is a sequence of characters that forms a search pattern.
 Regular expression can be used to perform all types of text search and text replace operations.<br>
 Regular expression is in **java.util.regex** package.
-The package includes the following classes:
+The package includes the following classes and interface:
 - **Pattern** class: Defines a pattern (to be used in a search): with method **compile(param1, param2)** create pattern.
   - param1: indicates which pattern is being searched for.
   - param2: the flag